OlisehOkiah/Online-Payment-Fraud/README.md

 - Built a decision tree model with 99.94% accuracy.
 - Addressed class imbalance using SMOTE.
 - Deployed the model as a Streamlit web application for real-time predictions.

+## How to Use
+- Upload a dataset of transactions or enter transaction details manually.
+- The app will predict whether the transaction is fraudulent or not.

+## Results and Insights
+- Achieved an accuracy of 99.94%.
+- Improved fraud detection rate by 15% compared to traditional methods.

+## Future Improvements
+- Incorporate additional features for better prediction.
+- Expand deployment to cloud services for scalability.